How to Start a Movement

 Action tip: Outline your mission and a brand positioning statement to establish a fundamental communication point to come back to.
 Create visual elements to represent your movement and communicate your message.

-When we talk about the most famous movements of our time #metoo #blm and #climatestrike we are talking about new power models where the movement grows quickly on the back of engagement from large groups of people.
+When we talk about the most famous movements of our time we are talking about new power models where the movement grows quickly on the back of engagement from large groups of people.
 This is in contrast to old power models like organizations that are directed from the top by people who do not trust ‘the crowd’.
 Think about conservative political parties, military structures and education for old power models.
 In new power models you are working with large groups of people and figuring out ways to direct them without controlling them.
-With the new power models you have movements like #MAGA where Donald Trump harnessed the power of a crowd but maintained all the control.
-On the other hand you have Black Lives Matter which has harnessed the crowd but essentially is not about any one leader, it is made up of many chapters internationally and speaks through many different people.
+With the new power models you have movements that harness the power of a crowd but maintain all the control.
+On the other hand you have old power models which harness the crowd but essentially is not about any one leader, it is made up of many chapters internationally and speaks through many different people.
 New power is driving movements and is arguably essential to new supporter recruitment.
 It is worth remembering that most people do not want to get involved in an issue organization where they will be told what to do, they want to feel they are directly involved and leading.

 The huge benefit to new power is the access it gives to supporter’s skills and talents.
 Skills-raising, not fundraising, becomes the driving force behind the movement and it is a place where conflicting opinions and perspectives actually round out the movement rather than hold it back as they might do in an old power organization.